JoyLevine is an avid linguistics/language arts enthusiast. She grew up with her nose stuck in a book almost every day.

 As an idiom, a loophole is defined as a way of getting out of something or escaping a difficulty, especially finding a legal technicality that allows someone to evade compliance.

 Where did this term originate from?

-A loophole, in the middle ages, was a small slit like opening in a castle wall that men would fire their bows or, later, muskateers, through.
-The only openings in a seemingly impenetrable wall were these slits, which a child or small adult could squeeze through.
+A loophole, in the middle ages, was a small, slit-like opening in a castle wall that men would fire their bows or musketeers through.
+The only openings in a seemingly impenetrable wall were these slits that a child or small adult could squeeze through.
 Thus, a loophole is a small opening, or "out," in a seemingly airtight law, which only the clever few can use.

 This term originated from the fact that legal and official documents were tied up or bound with red tape since the 16th century.
 By doing so, it was often difficult to access them.
 Hence, the term "red tape."

 How many times have we heard someone shout, "Break a leg!" to someone going onstage?
-This is a phrase that seems to be counter intuitive.
-Certainly, you don't want someone to actually break their leg onstage, so where did such a saying come into existence?
+This is a phrase that seems to be counterintuitive.
+Certainly, you don't want someone to actually break their leg onstage.
+Where did such a saying come into existence?

 The phrase was first recorded in print in the early 1900s.